fablabbcn/mdef-docs/docs/previous_years/2021-22/t-1/design-studio-framing-interventions/index.md

 **TERM 3 Development**: Refining interventions and identifying desirable futures.
 Establishing roadmaps for the construction of emergent narratives..
 Communicating and disseminating your project through speculative design.

-The third term Design Studio aims to refine the work developed by the students during the first two terms of the Master program.
-After finding and engaging with communities of practice in the second term through a number of initial interventions, students will be encouraged to grow and consolidate those relationships and take a step further.
-They will design and deploy one last intervention that can serve as closure for their journey in the Master program.
-At the same time it will act as a launching pad for establishing the alternative presents where they will continue shaping their envisioned emergent futures after the end of the programme.
+The first term Design Studio aims to create a solid ground for the students to start developing their projects.
+Weekly activities will be set to interlink results from the courses like their mappings, cartographies, experiments, 1st person design activities, prototypes, with their personal development plan.
+In order to propose an area of intervention at the end of the trimester.
+The Design Studio activities will consist of presentations, group activities, short exercises and personal coaching.
+The specific goals are the following:

 ## Deliverables

-**_10 High-resolution photos of the journey of your project and final interventions_**

-**_Master Thesis - Chapters 0-11, adding this Term the following chapters:_**

-**Chapter 8**: Final Interventions: Descriptions and results

-**Chapter 9**: Final Alternative Present

-**Chapter 10**: Designing yourself out: Strategies for Continuity and Scalability

-**Chapter 11**: Final Reflection

-**Reference Sources / Bibliography**

-**_(2-5) min Video_**

-Selected physical exhibition material for **IAAC and Elisava**- Poster + physical prototypes to be displayed for a few days (TBC with Chiara)
+To develop a critical position in the student’s design practice.
+Define possible areas of intervention, based on the Atlas of the Week Signals.
+Prototype an alpha version of the design space and iterate.
+To build personal and collective repositories of resources.

-## Additional Resources
+## Addtional Resources

 <iframe src="https://drive.google.com/embeddedfolderview?id=1X9GEbtSMw0ajRftxLY_06jMA4OKEhe5e#list" style="width:100%; height:100%; border:0;"></iframe>

 [Open Drive folder](https://drive.google.com/drive/folders/1X9GEbtSMw0ajRftxLY_06jMA4OKEhe5e){ .md-button .md-button--primary }

 ## Faculty